Dan503/mq-scss/README.md

 ### Min/Max width

-In this example we state that we want the background of the element to be red by default but change to blue if the screen is less than or equal to 600px wide
+In this example we state that we want the background of the element to be red by default but change to blue if the screen is less than or equal to 600px wide.

 `````````````scss
 // SCSS